-Students and faculty have access to research assistance through email, phone, and in person.
-The professional librarians offer instructional programs, training sessions and orientations, along with academic reference services, and individualized assistance with projects, research questions, and term papers.
+Students and faculty have access to research assistance through online chat, text messaging, email, phone, and inperson.
+The professional librarians offer instructional programs, training sessions, and orientations, along with academic reference services, and individualized assistance.

 Information Technology Services

 The campus is wired for voice, video, and data.
 Data drops are also available in each room in all student residence halls.
 Additionally, Emory & Henry has a campus-wide wireless network accessible in all populated parts of the campus.